Doors Open 2015

 Once known as the Lower Water Street substation, and previous to that a power plant built in the early 1900’s, the Nova Scotia Power 1H building on the Halifax waterfront has been transformed in to a LEED Platinum built office Read on! →

-The Town Clock, also sometimes called the Old Town Clock or Citadel Clock Tower, is one of the most recognizable landmarks in the historic core of Halifax.
-The tower itself went through major reconstruction in the 1960’s due to deterioration.
-Read on! →
+The Town Clock, also sometimes called the Old Town Clock or Citadel Clock Tower, is one of the most recognizable landmarks in all of Canada.
+It is an absolutely faithful 1960s reconstruction of the original design, but the structure still Read on! →

 On 31 August 1843, over 1,800 people gathered to build this charming little chapel—and they did so in just one day!
 The French stained-glass windows date to the 16th and 17th centuries.